What is hdr for digital camera

 • Medical Imaging: In medical fields such as radiology, HDR technology plays a vital role in producing detailed images for diagnostics.
 It enables healthcare professionals to visualize intricate structures and abnormalities with clarity.

-See also What is better digital or analog camera
+See also What is the use of macro mode in digital camera

 These are just a few examples of how HDR technology is utilized across different industries to achieve superior image quality and visual impact.